25+ Tips To Improve Your Skills As A Graphic Designer

 Because it’s advanced to you, but beginner material for a more skilled designer.

 13. Show Your Designs Proudly To The World

-If they shred them as bad, that only makes you grow.
+If they shred them, that gives you the opportunity to grow.

 14. Learn Your Tools Inside Out